hypertelia/hypertelia.github.io/_posts/2022-05-24-a-bike-race-roughly-the-size-of-wales.md

 ![desc](/img/abikerace/31.jpg)
 ![desc](/img/abikerace/32.jpg)

-The climb up to the Great Orme was another get off and push moment.
+The climb up to the Great Orme was my second get-off-and-push moment.
 There was no way I was going to ride that today.
 The ice cream kiosk at the top was shut so no reward save for the steep descent to begin the final push.
-Just one waypoint left, and only one hill, which in hindsight I could have avoided even that.
+Just one waypoint left, and only one hill, and in hindsight I could have avoided even that.
 I'd started to do the maths and realised my 3 1/2 day goal was in reach.
 The next couple of hours made for the slowest time trial effort ever, head down and trying to stay on top what was really quite a low gear but all I could manage.

 ![desc](/img/abikerace/33.jpg)